 Suggested Activity

-Opening in late October every year, the resort, situated at the second station of Mt.
-Fuji, is one of the earliest to kick off the ski season — naturally available snow or no. In 2023, it will be open from October 20.
+Opening in late October every year (albeit with fake snow), the resort, situated at the second station of Mt.
+Fuji, is one of the earliest to start the ski season.
+Natural snow usually kicks off in December.
+In 2024, the first slope opened on October 25, and all slopes are set to be open by early January 2025.

 Terrain difficulty

-There are two very gentle slopes for beginners and intermediate snowsters, while two other slopes are more suited to intermediate to advanced skiers and snowboarders.
+There are two very gentle slopes (slopes A and B) for beginners and intermediate snowsters, while two other slopes (C and D) are more suited to intermediate and advanced skiers and snowboarders.
+There’s also a modest park with beginner-friendly ramps as well as a sledding slope and snow play area for kids.

 Resort stats